marcobeierer/wordpress-linkchecker/src/readme.txt

 1. List of broken links found by the Link Checker.

 == Changelog ==

+= 1.14.0 =
+*Release Date - 15th July, 2018*

+- Added message with recommendations for Wordfence users.
+- Result from cache is loaded even if a check is currently running.
+- Old result is not cleared anymore when a new check is started, but just when the new check has finished.
+- Split up the 'Progress and Stats' tab in two separate tabs.
+- Added status code and response text to error message.
+- Bugfix: Handle failed IsRunning request.

 = 1.13.0 =
 *Release Date - 12th May, 2018*